MohammedNagdy/MohammedNagdy/README.md

 ## 🌟 Achievements
-- Integrated LLMs into a live web application
+- Integrated LLMs into a news media website.
+Allowing users to ask any questions related to the content.
 - Published my first open source project [React Spotify Iframe](https://github.com/MohammedNagdy/react-spotify-iframe)

 ## 💪🏽 Working on